Case Study · Anonymized profile

 FedRAMP authorization timelines remain in the 12-18mo range for a Moderate-baseline path with a sponsoring agency, per FedRAMP public guidance.

-Sprint into Cross-Border Build.
+Sprint into Cross-Border Marketing Build.

 Categories the rebuild covered.